raymerta/battleship/README.md

 expected result: user redirected to insert name page

-## Dynamically update server [Need to refresh the page to update the list]

-- open Chrome browser, type 'http://localhost:10001/'
-- remove row from the list or add new list

-expected result: without refreshing browser, server updated

 ## Insert username to server [Done]

 - in insert username page, insert new username that never exist before